markNZed/TaskFlow/nodejsProcessor/README.md

 # Server
-This is the nodejsProcessor side of Chat@Flow
+This is the nodejsProcessor side of T@skFlow
 1. written in Node JS run-time, Express framework
 3. LLM responses powered by OpenAi API's
 4. fetched data is cached by SQLite